Stable homotopy groups of spheres: From dimension 0 to 90: The Adams differential

 \section{The Adams $d_4$ differential}

+\revv{ Table \ref{tab:Adams-d4} lists the multiplicative generators of the Adams $E_4$-page through the 95-stem whose $d_4$ differentials are non-zero, or whose $d_4$ differentials are zero for non-obvious reasons. }

 \begin{thm} Table \ref{tab:Adams-d4} lists some values of the Adams $d_4$ differential on multiplicative generators.
-The Adams $d_4$ differential is zero on all multiplicative generators not listed in the table.
-The list is complete through the 95-stem, except that: \begin{enumerate} \item $d_4(\D^2 M h_1^2)$ might equal $M P \D h_0^2 e_0$. \end{enumerate} \end{thm}
+Through the 95-stem, the Adams $d_4$ differential is zero on all multiplicative generators not listed in the table. \end{thm}

 \begin{proof} The $d_4$ differential on many multiplicative generators is zero.
 A few of these multiplicative generators appear in Table \ref{tab:Adams-d4} because their proofs require further explanation.
 For the remaining majority of such multiplicative generators, the $d_4$ differential is zero because there are no possible non-zero values, or because of comparison to the Adams spectral sequences for $C\tau$, $\tmf$, or $\mmf$.
 In a few cases, the multiplicative generator is already known to be a permanent cycle as shown in Table \ref{tab:Adams-perm}.
 These cases do not appear in Table \ref{tab:Adams-d4}.